Xiaodan He: Filmmaking career

-She directed a number of short films, including Cairo Calling and The Fall of Womenland, prior to releasing A Touch of Spring in 2017.
-The film premiered at the 2017 Cinéfest Sudbury International Film Festival, and was screened at other film festivals including the 2017 Festival du nouveau cinéma and the Asian American International Film Festival, prior to going into commercial release in 2018.
+In 2013, she founded Red Dawn Productions, a film production company.
+Her debut feature fiction film A Touch of Spring (Un printemps d'ailleurs) was released by Red Dawn Productions in 2017.
+The film premiered at the 2017 Cinéfest Sudbury International Film Festival, and was screened at other film festivals including the 2017 Festival du nouveau cinéma and the Asian American International Film Festival, prior to going into commercial release in 2018; it debuted in theaters in August 2018.

-In 2020 she released the short documentary film My Father's Journey (Mon père et sa mélancolie).
+In 2020, she released the short documentary film My Father's Journey (Mon père et sa mélancolie).

 Her second feature film, Montreal, My Beautiful (Montréal, ma belle), premiered at the 2025 Festival du nouveau cinéma.
+The film is about a middle-aged lesbian Chinese immigrant in Montréal.
+She had begun writing the screenplay years prior.